miselume/game-analytics-dashboard/README.md

 - Shows a top 10 player leaderboard
 - Simple, clean design for easy customization

+## Note

+This repo is prepared for the Ryuru blog post.
+Here is the link to the blog post: [Here](https://ryuru.com/building-game-analytics-dashboard-with-javascript/)

 ## Getting Started

 1. Clone the repo: